apify/apify-docs/docs/actors/publishing/naming_your_actor.md

 # [](#naming-your-actor) Naming your actor

 Naming your actor can be tricky.
-Especially when you've spent a long time coding and are excited to show your brand new creation to the world.
+Especially when you've spent a long time coding and are excited to show your brand-new creation to the world.
 To help users find your actor, we've introduced naming standards.
 These standards improve your actor's [search engine optimization (SEO)](https://en.wikipedia.org/wiki/Search_engine_optimization) and maintain consistency in the [Apify Store](https://apify.com/store).

 ## [](#scrapers) Scrapers